Surue/surue.github.io/_projects/wish_you_were_beer.md

 description: You're broke but thirsty, what a better solution than to steel beer from those who went to the bathroom. <b>First game ever made</b>, it was my first experience working with a team, importing 3D models, applying materials, playing with lights and implementing the QTE system.
 ---

-## Overview
+# Overview
 My first finished game.
-It has been made during a convention that my schoold attended byck during my first year of game programming studies.